evans-prince/Command-Line-Excel/README.md

 • In spreadsheet_bounds- As there is only one instance of spreadsheet_bounds, normal variables are simpler and sufficient.
 Normal variables also avoid the overhead of dynamic allocation and pointer dereferencing.

-# THIS SECTION DISCUSS INPUT_HANDLER FILE
+# *THIS SECTION DISCUSSES INPUT_HANDLER FILE*

-* As input is evaluated one input at a time we didn't did memory analysis in that deep as while defining spreadsheet.h as that object would take memory for each cell and memory management is crucial there , however here few extra bytes won't affect for all practical purposes.
+* As input is evaluated one input at a time we didn't do memory analysis in that deep as while defining spreadsheet.h  that object would take memory for each cell and memory management is crucial there , however here few extra bytes won't affect for all practical purposes.

 * Hence we have decided for the sake of modularity of code instead of direct parsing the input and calling functions when necessarily we first initialised the object input containing several fields includeing input_type ; default set to NULL and NOT_DECIDED respectively then parse it proceed.
-This decision convinced us that if needed we can add further functionality to it without much effort (compared to if we have parsed directoly without any input struct), debugging is also esay as well as testing and understanding of code.
-Once again by doing this we have realised the importance of OOPS.
+This decision convinced us that if needed we can add further functionality to it without much effort (compared to if we have parsed directly without any input struct), debugging is also esay as well as testing and understanding of code.
+Also, by doing this we have realised the importance of OOPS.

-* For the ease of readibility we have use enumeration when defining input_type.
+* For the ease of readability we have used enumeration when defining input_type.

+ **'is_cell_value_assignment'** function- This checks if the input is an expression assignment in numerical values for a cell.
+Here, we splitted the input string into two parts using the 1st '=' in the input string as the delimiter.
+Then we extracted the two parts of the string and check whether those are valid.
+The string before '=' should be a cell name and the string after '=' should be a numerical expression assignment.
+We built separate function for checking these conditions.

+Now coming to *is_cell_name* function, it checks whether there is a continuous stream of alphabets and then a continuous stream of digits and that alphabets only occur before digits.
+The primary condition should be that the cell name string passed to this function should have length greater than 2 and less than 6.
+We also added a count for alphabets and digits to ensure that they are atleast 1 and atmost 3 each.

+Now coming to the *is_expression* function,

 ** --------------------MORE TO BE ADDED : WIP --------------------------------